nils-hamel/eratosthene-suite/README.md

 * mesa-common-dev
 * freeglut3-dev

-and the following external dependencies :
+and the following external dependencies provided as sub-modules :

-* liberatosthene beta 0.1
+* liberatosthene 0.1

 The code documentation is built using Doxygen.